Certified Trust – A Seminar on Certification Schemes for Taiwan’s IoT Security Ecosystem

 Based on Taichung and new Kaohsiung 12-inch fabs in Taiwan, Winbond keeps pace to develop in-house technologies to provide high-quality memory IC products.

-If you plan to attend this workshop in-person, please go to the Registration Page and ensure that you select the “On-Site Registration” option.
+If you plan to attend this seminar in-person, please go to the Registration Page and ensure that you select the “On-Site Registration” option.

-If you are a GlobalPlatform member and are unable to attend this workshop in-person, you can register to attend virtually through the GlobalPlatform Member Calendar.
+If you are a GlobalPlatform member and are unable to attend this seminar in-person, you can register to attend virtually through the GlobalPlatform Member Calendar.

-In-person seating for this workshop is limited.
+In-person seating for this seminar is limited.
 In order to avoid disappointment, please register now.

 We politely request you inform the GlobalPlatform Secretariat should you be unable to attend after registering.